CSC207-UofT/course-project-utinder-1/phase1/design_document.md

 - Demo your program's functionality to your TA or make a short video!
 - Is the functionality sufficiently ambitious, given the size of your group?
 Can your program store state and load state?
 I.e. Can the state persist across runs of your program?

+### A progress report
+- open questions your group is struggling with
+- what has worked well so far with your design
+- a summary of what each group member has been working on and plans to work on next